Here Are 5 Tips For Working At Home

 Keep an eye on children from anywhere in the house.
 Parents will always know their toddler's whereabouts so they can calmly relax while having their attention in two places at once.

 Bath time is fun!
-Until parents end up with a waterlogged floor costing hundreds in repairs.
+Until parents end up with a waterlogged floor costing up to hundreds of dollars in repairs.
 Keep the splashing to a minimum with your older toddlers using flood and leak sensors to monitor any signs of water overflow from baths and sinks.

 Much like baby monitors, indoor security cameras help keep children safe.
 Parents can view their kids from anywhere to make sure they aren't getting into any mischief, but indoor cameras can also be doubled with alarms and intruder alerts.
 This helps parent's go about their day, and allow them to sleep soundly knowing their child is safe.